 I’ve decided to go back to my beery beginnings – to my teenage years in mid 1990s Oxfordshire.
 The ale in question is Brakspear Bitter, and though it survives, it has in a sense died and been reincarnated.

 From 1779, Brakspear ales were brewed in Henley-on-Thames in Oxfordshire.
 In 2002, it was bought out by Wychwood from nearby Witney.
-Later, it was swallowed by Marston’s to became a diminutive player in that brewing giant’s massive portfolio.
+Later, it was swallowed by Marston’s to become a diminutive player in that brewing giant’s massive portfolio.

 Back then, because I was being weaned onto it, ale still held a challenging bitterness.
 The staples I recall around at the time included Morrells, Morlands, Wadworth and Flowers.
 Brakspear stood out because it had a sweeter edge which made it more palateable – a view shared by my father.
 I subconsciously connected Brakspear with honey – have a look at the branding and see if you can guess why.